Removable presymplectic singularities and the local splitting of Dirac structures: The splitting theorem for Dirac structures

 The anchor is given by $\rho_{L\times L'}(a,a') = \rho(a)+\rho(a') \in T(M \times M')$, and the Lie bracket by $[(a,a'),(b,b')] = ([a,b], [a',b'])$ for sections $a,b \in \Gamma(L)$, $a',b' \in \Gamma(L')$ which extends to more general sections by the Leibniz rule.

-The splitting theorem will also involve the deformation of a Dirac structure $L$ in the direction of a closed 2-form $\omega$, called $B$-field transform in \cite{Gualtieri:Annals2011}:
+The splitting theorem will also involve the deformation of a Dirac structure $L$ in the direction of a closed 2-form $\omega$, called gauge transformation in~\cite{SeveraWeinstein:2001} and $B$-field transform in \cite{Gualtieri:Annals2011}:

 which is again a Dirac structure.
-In fact, it was shown in \cite{Gualtieri:Annals2011} that the automorphism group of the manifold of Dirac structures on $M$ is given by the semi-direct product $\Omega_\mathrm{cl}^2(M) \rtimes \Diff(M)$, where the additive group $\Omega_\mathrm{cl}^2(M)$ acts by Eq.~\eqref{eq:BfieldTransform} and the diffeomorphisms by push-forward.
+In fact, it was shown in \cite{Gualtieri:Annals2011} that the automorphism group of the exact Courant algebroid $TM \oplus T^*M$ is given by the semi-direct product $\Omega_\mathrm{cl}^2(M) \rtimes \Diff(M)$, where the additive group $\Omega_\mathrm{cl}^2(M)$ acts by Eq.~\eqref{eq:BfieldTransform} and the diffeomorphisms by push-forward.

 By Prop.~\ref{prop:AnchorSurjective} a Dirac structure that removes a singularity at $m$ is neither the graph of a presymplectic form nor of a bivector field if $\rho(L)$ does not have full dimension and $L \cap TM$ is not zero at $m$.
 This suggests that $\rho(L)$ and $L \cap TM$ determine the directions in $M$ that are relevant for a local splitting theorem of Dirac structures.